-The protagonists in these films do leave the house, but vicariously through other characters.
+So the protagonists in these films do leave the house – but vicariously through other characters.
 Like technology, this gives the lead another way to touch or taste the world remotely.

 The Bone Collector makes explicit use of this, when bed-bound Lincoln Rhyme has beat cop Amelia be his eyes and ears.
 He coaches her to work the crime scene and report back to him over the radio or in person.

 The relationship at the heart of Copycat is more an equal partnership.
 Here, cop MJ Monahan (Holly Hunter) and psychologist Helen Hudson (Weaver) pool their expertise to fill in each other’s blind spots.

 Poor old Leona Stevenson in Sorry, Wrong Number doesn’t have any such friendships – she’s notably unlikeable – but her fast phone work with former acquaintances is a stand-in.
 This is a turning point for Stevenson, as before this her worldview is rigid and self-serving, leaving her blind to reality.

 Finally, Rear Window’s wheelchair-bound hero sends not one but two little women into the world to do his bidding: girlfriend Grace Kelly and housekeeper Thelma Ritter.

 What’s love got to do, got to do with it when our sleuths have health issues AND a murderer on their hands?